Here's What Might Happen To 'Grey's Anatomy' Season 16, Since Coronavirus Concerns Halted Production

 Out of an abundance of caution, production is postponed on Grey’s Anatomy effective immediately.
 We are going home now for at least two weeks and waiting to see how the coronavirus situation evolves.
 This decision was made to ensure the health and safety of the whole cast and crew and the safety of our loved ones outside of work, and it was made in accordance with Mayor Garcetti’s suggestion that we not gather in groups of more than 50.

 The show had just finished filming Episode 21 of Season 16 when the shutdown was announced, and that episode is scheduled to air on April 9.
-The season was set to air 25 episodes in total, meaning four episodes from the season have yet to be filmed.
+The season was set to air 25 episodes in total, meaning four episodes that were supposed to be in the season were not filmed.

-As the letter explains, the shutdown was initially planned for two weeks, but as the coronavirus situation continues to worsen in the United States, that plan could change.
-If the coronavirus situation clears up in the near future, production could resume and the show could film and air the last four episodes a bit later than planned.
-However, if that doesn't happen, Grey's Season 16 will end early with Episode 21.
+As the letter explains, the shutdown was initially planned for two weeks, but as the coronavirus situation continues to worsen in the United States, that plan has changed.
+On March 27, Grey's Anatomy showrunner Krista Vernoff posted on Twitter about ending Season 16 early, assuring fans Episode 21 will feel somewhat like a finale, and promising to wrap up the season's cliffhangers in Season 17.

-A shortened season would likely disappoint fans who are hoping to get some storylines wrapped up before the summer.
-That said, there are no official announcements yet on how Season 16 will officially end in light of the coronavirus pandemic.
-Fans will have to stay tuned for more updates as they come.
+A shortened season is likely disappointing to fans who are hoping to get some storylines wrapped up before the summer, but in light of the state of the world right now, it would be hard not to understand the reason for it.

 If you think you’re showing symptoms of coronavirus, which include fever, shortness of breath, and cough, call your doctor before going to get tested.
 If you’re anxious about the virus’s spread in your community, visit the CDC for up-to-date information and resources, or seek out mental health support.
 You can find all Elite Daily's coverage of coronavirus here.

-Note: Editor’s Note: This article was updated to reflect new information about Grey's Anatomy ending Season 16 early.